openhab/openhab-android/docs/USAGE.md

 ### Permanent Deployment

 If you want to use openHAB Android on a wall mounted tablet, go to settings and select `Disable display timer` and `Fullscreen`.

+### Send voice commands to openHAB

+It's required to have a voice recognizer app installed on the Android device, e.g. [by Google](https://play.google.com/store/apps/details?id=com.google.android.googlequicksearchbox).
+Voice recognizer apps may send the recorded sound to a server to convert it into text.

+To run your voice command rule please make sure that `Default Human Language Interpreter` is set to `Rule-based Interpreter` (http://openhab:8080/#!/settings/services/org.openhab.voice) and that the correct Item is selected at `Other Services` => `Rule Voice Interpreter` => `Voice Command Item` (http://openhab:8080/#!/settings/services/org.openhab.rulehli/select/).

 ### Send device information to openHAB